Mindy George-Weinstein, PhD

 Esther Lim, MD

-Marcia Pastella-Brady manages all purchasing activities for both the DOR (Division of Research) PA Campus and the LAR (Laboratory Animal Resources) PA and GA campuses.
+Marcia Pastella-Brady manages all purchasing activities for both the DOR (Division of Research) Philadelphia campus and the LAR (Laboratory Animal Resources) for both campuses.
 She also manages operational budgets plus capital equipment, service agreements, travel and faculty grants and receives requisitions from PCOM research laboratories and faculty grants for purchases of goods or services.
-Marcia ensures the timely delivery of goods so that PCOM research operations can continue uninterrupted.
+Pastella-Brady ensures the timely delivery of goods so that PCOM research operations can continue uninterrupted.

-Joining the Division of Research (DOR) in 2013, Jacquelyn assists the Chief Research and Science Officer, Chief Research Operations Officer, Resource Manager and the Director of the LAR in managing day-to-day operations and administrative tasks.
+Having joined the Division of Research (DOR) in 2013, Jacquelyn White assists the Chief Research and Science Officer, Chief Research Operations Officer, Resource Manager and the Director of the LAR in managing day-to-day operations and administrative tasks.
 In addition to coordinating and scheduling meetings, presentations and other DOR-related events, and serving as support staff for the Research Committee, she also provides technical assistance in grant preparation and grant database maintenance.
-Jacquelyn is also timekeeping manager and oversees the Federal Work Study program within the DOR on both the Philadelphia and Georgia campuses, encompassing over 100 staff and students.
+White is also timekeeping manager and oversees the Federal Work Study program within the DOR on both the Philadelphia and Georgia campuses, encompassing more than 100 staff and students.

 Jacquelyn Gerhart, MS